 Any Virgin River addicts out there?

-The popular Netflix series has all the top binge-worthy components: Strong leading lady, sexy love interest that leads to a hot romance, plenty of drama with equal amounts of feel-good storylines, and breathtaking outdoor scenes of a remote lush land said to be in northern California.
+The popular Netflix series has all the top binge-worthy components: A strong leading lady, a sexy love interest that leads to a hot romance, plenty of drama with equal amounts of feel-good storylines, and breathtaking outdoor scenes of a remote lush land said to be in northern California.

-For those fascinated with the location and curious where they might find it in real life, the author, Robyn Carr, made it clear that the dreamy town of Virgin River does not exist.
+For those fascinated with the location and curious about where they might find Virgin River in real life, the author, Robyn Carr, made it clear that the dreamy town does not exist.

 “It’s idealized, it’s utopian, it’s the perfect small town.
 People always write and say, ‘Where is it?
 I want to go there,’ and I have to remind them that it only exists in our hearts and minds,” Carr told Entertainment Weekly.

 The town might be fictional, but the stunning scenery does exist — and, yes, Mel’s cabin is that fabulous.
 Please allow us to give you the full tour.

 What is Virgin River about?

 The romance between Mel Monroe (Alexandra Breckenridge) and Jack Sheridan (Martin Henderson of Grey’s Anatomy fame) begins in the very first episode.